Saief1999/utility-scripts/README.md

 ### CLI

-- `yay` : An AUR helper used in Arch & Arch based distros.
-Helps building/updating AUR packages .
+- `yay` : An AUR helper used in Arch & Arch-based distros.
+Helps building and updating AUR packages .
-  - Syntax very similar to `pacman`, the default package manager for arch systems.
+  - Syntax is very similar to `pacman`, the default package manager for arch systems.
   - Handles conflicts & issues in a much better way than `pamac` (from personal experience).

 - `paru` : Another very useful AUR helper, written in Rust.
   - Maintained by the biggest contributor of `yay`.
-  - Syntax very similar to `yay`.
+  - Syntax is very similar to `yay`.
   - Relatively newer than `yay` (and less stable).

 - `tldr` : A very useful CLI tool, shows brief documentation for CLI tools.